raphydaphy/RockSolid/README.md

 The very beginning.

 ### Your first day
 You've just spawned into a new world.
 Your first priority should be to find cotton before you freeze to death.
-It's a tall, white plant which spawns in grassy areas.
-Once you have enough, get some pebbles and sticks to make a Spinning Wheel.
+It's a tall, white plant which spawns in grassy areas next to water.
+Once you find some, you can replant it near a water source to grow more.
+When you have enough, get some pebbles and sticks to make a Spinning Wheel.
 This can produce Yarn using your cotton, but you will need to manually operate it by right-clicking to spin it.

 Unfortunately clothes aren't made out of single pieces of yarn, and you will need a Weaving Loom to produce usable Fabric.
 Make one of them, and you should be able to craft some clothes with ease.